elugens/hello-javascript/docs/general-javascript-questions/code-quality/debugging-javascript-in-chrome-browser.md

 ---

-### How do you reload the source page after you set your breakpoints in the Chrome developer console?
+### How do you reload the source page after setting your breakpoints in the Chrome developer console?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In Windows you can press F5 to reload the page, on a MAC you must use Cmd+R.
+  <div><strong>Interview Response:</strong> In Windows, you can press F5 to reload the page; you must use Cmd+R on a MAC.
 </div>
   </div>
 </details>